 Parents who are used to independent sleepers may decide to help their child fall asleep on a temporary basis.
 While it’s understandable to want to help your toddler get the sleep they need, keep in mind that you’ll be re-setting their expectations surrounding sleep.
 If you start doing more to aid your child in falling asleep, like staying in the room when you used to leave), your child will start to expect that every night — and possibly throughout the night, as well.

 Consider sleep training

 Studies show that children have fewer sleep problems when they learn to fall asleep without parental help at bedtime.
-If your child needs your assistance to fall asleep, considersleep training.
-Contrary to popular opinion, sleep training isn’t synonymous with “crying it out” (though that is one approach).
+If your child needs your assistance to fall asleep, consider sleep training.
+Contrary to popular opinion, sleep training isn’t synonymous with “crying it out," though that is one of many approaches.
 Instead, it’s a process to help your child strengthen their independent sleeping skills and there are a variety of ways to implement it depending on what your family's needs and preferences are.
 There are many sleep training options that have been shown to have beneficial effects on sleep without stressing families.